Welcome to our Frequently Asked Questions Page:

 Gears are not as simple as they appear to be.
 The 1st step to creating a quality gear set is the alloy of the metal that goes into them.
 The 2nd part of a gear set is the precise cut of the helical gears.
 The 3rd critical part is the heat treating process.
 We have found that gear sets that were sourced overseas do not have a reliable consistency in the quality.
 Therefore we choose American made gears that have remained consistent in quality over the 20 years we have been using them.

-How do I fill a lower unit with oil?
+How to I fill a lower unit with oil?

 Most lower units are filled from the bottom.
 The one exception is a Cobra lower unit, which we will discuss later.
 Fill from the bottom hole until lower unit oil flows from the the top hole.
 Put the top screw in.
 Then put the bottom screw in.
 After initial run top off thru the upper hole.